To Yoik the Mountain

 |Drawing by Johan Turi|

 When the Sámi people were Christianized the yoik was seen by the church as an instrument of the devil.
 In the 17th century yoiking was forbidden and some were even sentenced to death for it.
 For a long time yoiking was looked down upon even amongst the Sámi people themselves, and so yoiking was done in solitude, high up in the mountains or deep in the woods, faraway from prying eyes.
 The Sámi drums were also forbidden and taken away to be burnt in fires or given away as exotic gifts to European aristocrats.
 Some hid their drums in secret places and made small drums that you could hide in your pocket when priests came looking.
 In a society dominated by the church, yoiking and drumming was done in solitude, high up in the mountains or deep in the woods, faraway from prying eyes.

 The yoik had many functions, both spiritual and practical.
 It was a good way of calming the reindeer and keeping predators away.
 It was also used by the noajdde (shaman) as a way of entering a trance and travelling between worlds.
 Yoiking was also a way of remembering someone who had passed away.
 Often a child was given their own yoik by a family member.

 The German professor Johannes Schefferus was called to Sweden in the 17th century to write about the Sámi people and their culture.
 The Sámi student Olof Mattson Sirma provided the professor with two yoiks which were later published in “Lapponia” which first came out year 1673.
 The book was translated to several languages (although it was not translated into Swedish until 1956) and it became well-spread throughout Europe, and in that way two Sámi yoiks became a part of the European literature of that time.

-The Sámi artist and yoik-singer Nils-Aslak Valkeapää described the yoik as “a ring circling in the air,” and “its structure can be compared to water moving in harmony with the landscape or with the wind caressing the face of the mountain.”
+The Sámi artist and yoik singer Nils-Aslak Valkeapää describes the yoik as “a ring circling in the air,” and “its structure can be compared to water moving in harmony with the landscape or with the wind caressing the face of the mountain.”